callmephilip/django-heroku-bootstrap/README.md

 ### Email

 Assuming you've provided your AWS credentials in the settings file, email will just work.
 When running locally, emails will be dumped in the console.
-In production, DHB will send stuff through Amazon SES (make sure you use a verified sender address when sending emails with SES)
+In production, DHB will send your love letters through Amazon SES (make sure you use a verified sender address when sending emails with SES)

 ```python
 from django.core.mail import send_mail